data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 The web service incorporates Leaflet, an open-source JavaScript library that displays an interactive map.
 Our map illustrates the zip codes by area, colored by gradients.
 A darker color represents a higher rating and lighter color represents a lower rating.
 After users input their queries for the optimal zip code(s), the map will zoom in/out to frame new pin(s) that are dropped on the optimal zip code location area(s).

 On the top right corner of our map, there is a toggle that allows users to select different "views".

-"overall" represents overall zip code ratings (initially stored from `zipcodeRating.py`) "hubway" represents zip code ratings for hubway stations "tstop" represents zip code ratings for T-stops "busstop" represents zip code ratings for bus stops "colleges" represents zip code ratings for college campuses "bigbelly" represents zip code ratings for Big Belly locations
+It will display zip code ratings that correspond to each type of category (hubway, tstop, busstop, colleges, bigbelly).
+The map is initialized on "overall", which shows overall zip code ratings, initially stored from `zipcodeRating.py`.
 This is to give users flexibility and different perspectives in analyzing their target audience.

 **Visualization**